-Greta Thunberg is Speaking – Will we hear her?
+Greta Thunberg is Speaking – WILL WE LISTEN?

 “Avoiding climate breakdown will require cathedral thinking.
 We must lay the foundation while we may not know exactly how to build the ceiling.”